You are here

 HIV treatment and care in prisons

-Once a person has been diagnosed with HIV, at some point they will need antiretroviral drugs to delay the onset of AIDS.
-In many countries access to these drugs is limited, and the situation can be far worse in prison.
-Malawi, for example, has recently scaled-up access to antiretroviral drugs for its large HIV positive population, but vulnerable and neglected populations, such as prison inmates, rarely receive the medication.60
+Once a person has been diagnosed with HIV, at some point they will need antiretroviral drugs (ARVs) to delay the onset of AIDS.
+In many countries, access to these drugs is limited and in prisons, even more so.
+Malawi, for example, has recently scaled-up access to ARVs for its large HIV-positive population, but vulnerable and neglected populations such as prison inmates rarely receive the medication.
+65

 Many prisons do not receive adequate funding from governments and so healthcare services within prisons desperately lack appropriate resources to treat HIV positive inmates.
 In particular, there has been controversy concerning HIV treatment and care in South African prisons.
-In 2006 inmates in Westville prison went on a hunger strike demanding access to antiretroviral medication; administration obstacles meant that a number of HIV positive prisoners had been denied the drugs, even though they were in urgent need of treatment.61
+In 2006, inmates in Westville Prison went on a hunger strike demanding access to antiretroviral medication.
+Administration obstacles meant that a number of HIV positive prisoners had been denied the drugs, even though they were in urgent need of treatment.
+66

-Even in countries where drugs are readily available, relocation, adherence issues and complications within the prison system can make it difficult for HIV positive prisoners to stick to their antiretroviral drug regimen.
-A study of HIV positive inmates in a UK prison found that three-quarters had experienced breaks in their treatment due to transfers between prisons, transfers between prison wings, court attendance and hospital visits.62 Even after release from prison there are concerns about access to antiretroviral treatment.
-Studies of prison inmates in America have revealed that only a small percentage of those who had been taking ARVs within prison continued taking the drugs upon their release.63 64 The barriers that prevented those from accessing ARVs upon release meant that many could have experienced interruptions in their treatment regimen.
-Treatment interruptions are not recommended as they can lead to treatment failure.
+Even in countries where drugs are readily available, relocation, adherence issues and complications within the prison system can make it difficult for HIV positive prisoners to adhere to their antiretroviral drug regimen.
+A study of HIV-positive inmates in a UK prison found that three-quarters had experienced breaks in their treatment due to transfers between prisons or prison wings, court attendance and hospital visits.
+67 Studies of prison inmates in the United States have revealed that only a small percentage of those who had been taking ARVs within prison continued taking the drugs upon their release.
+68 69 Treatment interruptions are not recommended as they can lead to treatment failure.

 A nutritious diet is vital for antiretroviral drugs to work properly.
-In resource-poor communities prison authorities are often unable to provide nutritious meals for inmates, which means they will be less likely to benefit from the medication and more likely to experience disease progression.65 66
+In resource-poor communities, prison authorities are often unable to provide nutritious meals for inmates, which means they will be less likely to benefit from the medication and more likely to experience disease progression.
+70 71

 "Most inmates are going for days and months without proper food...
 This has led to a deterioration of health for most inmates, especially those living with HIV.
-Some are not provided with regular counselling and treatment which further compromises their health" A prison guard at Chikurubi Maximum Prisons, Zimbabwe67
+Some are not provided with regular counselling and treatment which further compromises their health" - A prison guard at Chikurubi Maximum Prisons, Zimbabwe 72

-Poor prison conditions, such as overcrowding, a shortage of clean water, inadequate natural lighting and ventilation, and poor facilities for personal hygiene can also worsen the situation for those who are suffering from illness and disease.68 People living with HIV are at much higher risk of tuberculosis (TB).
-One report found minimal ventilation, a significant immuno-compromised population and overcrowding contributed to a suspected tuberculosis rate in a number of Zambian prisons.69 Similarly, in South Africa, it has been calculated that if prisons managed to conform to the government's own standards of acceptable numbers of prisoners in cells, the risk of TB for inmates would be cut by a third.
-Conforming to international standards would halve the risk.70
+Poor prison conditions such as overcrowding, a shortage of clean water, inadequate natural lighting and ventilation and poor facilities for personal hygiene can also worsen the situation for those who are suffering from illness.
+73 People living with HIV are at much higher risk of Tuberculosis (TB).
+One report found minimal ventilation, a significant immuno-compromised population and overcrowding contributed to a suspected tuberculosis rate in a number of Zambian prisons.
+74 In South Africa, it has been stated that if prisons conformed to the government's own standards of acceptable numbers of prisoners in cells, the risk of TB for inmates would be cut by a third.
+Conforming to international standards would halve the risk.
+75

 Post-exposure prophylaxis (PEP) is a treatment option that may be used to prevent HIV infection following an exposure to HIV.
-Making PEP available in prisons would decrease the risk of HIV infection among victims of sexual assault.71
+Making PEP available in prisons would decrease the risk of HIV infection among victims of sexual assault.
+76

 What needs to be done?